 In the 2016-2017 Coordinated Plan, the recommendation to "Support continued specialized transportation projects: taxi voucher, volunteer driver, etc." was listed as a very high priority.
-The current Coordinated Plan notes that "cross-county and inter-county travel trips are hard to achieve, especially if outside of the larger population and transit centers," and volunteer drivers may help fill this observed need.
-The idea of studying programs for volunteer drivers/carpoolers was also suggested in meetings with The Arc and individuals working at the Naval Base.
+The current Coordinated Plan notes that "cross-county and intercounty travel trips are hard to achieve, especially if outside of the larger population and transit centers," and volunteer drivers may help fill this observed need.
+The idea of implementing volunteer drivers/carpoolers programs was also suggested in meetings with The Arc and individuals working at the

+Naval Base.
 Finally, this recommendation was supported by members of the public - particularly at the Simi Valley Senior Center.
 There, individuals expressed a need for more flexibility to reach destinations beyond the timing and scheduling limitations of current services.

-- Speak with representatives of California county transportation commissions about their experiences and suggestions in programming and establishing a volunteer driver reimbursement program. - Identify key personnel tasked with the establishment and functioning of a volunteer driver program.
+- Speak with representatives of California county transportation commissions about their experiences and suggestions in programming and establishing a volunteer driver reimbursement program. - Identify key personnel tasked with the establishment and functioning of a volunteer driver program. - Engage with MMP to understand lessons learned and identify strategies to create a sustainable program from their experiences operating a Volunteer Driver Program supported by Section 5310 funding.

 - Identify partnering agencies to assist in recruiting volunteer drivers for a pilot program.
-Identify existing staff to help provide initial rides or to fill gaps when volunteers are unavailable. - Establishing an appropriate driver screening process, along with an effective training and orientation system. - Secure insurance for volunteer drivers. - Set up an online platform to facilitate.
-Market the program, targeting special needs groups along with communities underserved by the existing transit network.
+Identify existing staff to help provide initial rides or to fill gaps when volunteers are unavailable.

+- Establishing an appropriate driver screening process, along with an effective training and orientation system.

+- Secure insurance for volunteer drivers.

+- Set up an online platform to facilitate.

+Market the program, targeting special

+needs groups along with communities

+underserved by the existing transit

+network.

 It is essential that volunteer drivers follow all necessary procedures to safely transport riders (especially older adults and/or individuals with disabilities).
 Volunteer participation may be affected by fluctuating costs for gas and repairs.
-Because a previous iteration of a driver reimbursement program stopped after running out of 5310 funding, a sustained and reliable funding source will be an important factor in restarting any future Ventura County program.
+Because a previous iteration of a driver reimbursement program stopped after running out of 5310 funding, a sustained and reliable funding source will be an important factor in restarting any future Ventura County program. administrative processing and fraud protection.
+Furthermore, piloting free transit for a limited amount of time may deter ridership over the long run, leading to rider disappointment and mistrust.
+Therefore, it is important to secure a reliable and consistent source of funding to offset lost revenue.